vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - Added Audio Spatialization to Footsteps, Jump and Double Jump, Projectiles, On Hit Explosions and Landing so you can better perceive where the sound is coming from (behind, below, directional left/right, etc)
 - Added 1st/3rd Person Camera Toggle.
 - Added Deathcam.
-- Player will no longer keep firing if killed while shooting.
+- Player will no longer keep firing Projectiles if killed while shooting.
 - ... <i>(still coming out of the oven)</i>
 </details>
 <details>